-ULDA Actions Stretch targets The ULDA will: work with developers to produce suitable housing designs to meet defined price points 25% of housing will be affordable to low to moderate income households, as defined in the ULDA Guideline.
-Greater than 10% accessible housing. " monitor dwelling prices and amount of accessible housing produced " include in landowner development agreements: provisions requiring the land owner to deliver housing to achieve nominated price points and accessibility targets where the monitoring process indicates targets are not being achieved where subsidy is required to achieve these price points, additional provisions will be required to ensure the retention of affordability over time.
+ULDA Actions Stretch targets The ULDA will: 25 per cent of housing will be affordable to low to moderate income work with developers to produce suitable housing designs to meet defined price points households, as defined in the ULDA Guideline.
+Greater than 10 per cent accessible housing. monitor dwelling prices and amount of accessible housing produced " include in landowner development agreements: provisions requiring the land owner to deliver housing to achieve nominated price points and accessibility targets where the monitoring process indicates targets are not being achieved where subsidy is required to achieve these price points, additional provisions will be required to ensure the retention of affordability over time.
 The ULDA will work with the Department of Housing and Public Works, Not for Profit providers and the land owner to identify opportunities for the inclusion of social housing projects progressively over the life of the project.
-A stretch target of 5% is encouraged for social housing.
-In particular, developers should work with local housing companies and not for profit providers to utilise NRAS and other channels for the funding and delivery of social housing.
+A stretch target of 5 per cent is encouraged for social housing.
+In particular, developers should work with local housing companies and Not For Profit providers to utilise NRAS and other channels for the funding and delivery of social housing.
 Housing Innovation and Diversity A range of housing options should be considered in the UDA.
 A range of different housing types should be developed to reflect the opportunities for live-work, and other housing types.